GoogleChrome/web.dev/src/site/content/en/mini-apps/for-mini-apps-you-need-super-apps/index.md

 have an app for getting directions, etc. In this post, I introduce you to the concept of a different kind of app, namely mini apps, sometimes also referred to as mini programs or applets.
-I first provide some background on the various mini app platforms and their developer experience, and then focus on things the Web can learn from mini apps.
+I first provide some background on the various mini app platforms and their developer experience, and then focus on things the web can learn from mini apps.
 But before I start writing about mini apps, I first need to talk about super apps.

 ## What are super apps?